 If it sizzles away and evaporates reduce the heat to low and add the popping corn kernels.

-Shake the oven until the kernels have stopped popping remove from heat add your favorite condiments – healthy popcorn!
+Shake the oven until the kernels have stopped popping remove from the heat and add your favorite condiments – healthy popcorn!

 11. Serving Meals